shakacode/react_on_rails/docs/guides/rails-webpacker-react-integration-options.md

 ## Suppress warning related to Can't resolve 'react-dom/client' in React < 18

-You may see a warning like this when building using any version of React below 18:
+You may see a warning like this when building a Webpack bundle using any version of React below 18:

 ```
 Module not found: Error: Can't resolve 'react-dom/client' in ....